SayanKabir/passwordzzz/README.md

   * Suggests strong passwords with granular control
   * Users can alternatively use existing passwords
   * Shows password strength based on length and dictionary search
+  * Intelligently fetches app/website logo and name from URL
 * Password Manager
   * Passwords are encrypted using AES algorithm
   * Data stored in secure sqlite database